Yurockkk/mws-restaurant-stage-1/README.md

 2. With your server running, visit the site: `http://localhost:8000`, and look around for a bit to see what the current experience looks like.

-3. To run the API server locally, head over to [this project](https://github.com/udacity/mws-restaurant-stage-2).
+3. To run the API server locally, head over to [this project](https://github.com/udacity/mws-restaurant-stage-3), clone the project, run `npm i` to install dependencies, and then run `npm i sails -g` to instal sails.js.
+Finally, run `node server` to spin up the server.